fhennig/nightfire/beat_trainer/README.md

 The generated data with annotated beats from Mixxx can then be used to train a model.
 This training will be done in python.

+## TODO

+The data out of the rust code is a long matrix T x D, with T time steps and D feature dimensions.
+The target vector is of length T, with a bool value at every step if there is a beat or not.